aszaryk/application_sbom/README.md

 Tested using Python3

 ## Generate List of Applications and ID's:
-To generate your list of Applications and APP ID's, first run this script: 'python3 get_all_app_id.py' This will create a 'application_ids.csv' file.
+To generate your list of Applications and APP ID's, first run this script:

+    python3 get_all_app_id.py

+The script will create a 'application_ids.csv' file.
 Look up the appid for which you wish to extract a list of components and license info.

 ## Generate component and license info for an application:

+usage:

-usage: 'python3 get_oss_license_info_per_app.py -a <app_id>'
+    python3 get_oss_license_info_per_app.py -a <app_id>

 ## NOTE